Here are some answers to the most commonly asked questions.

 All requests for representation should only be made via the contact form on this website.
 Paul Byram Associates operates a paperless office where possible.
 Please don’t post your CV, think about the environment.

-No. We do not charge any fees for being on our books on on our website.
-The only fees you will pay are commission at the agreed rates.
-Paul Byram Associates is a member of the Personal Managers Association and we urge you to report to Equity any agency that wishes to charge for any fee for being on their books, their website or indeed anything other than commission.
+ABSOLUTELY NOT!
+We do not charge any fees for being on our books, on our website or indeed in any type of promotional campaign.
+The only fees you will pay are commission on work at the agreed rates .
+Paul Byram Associates is a member of the Personal Managers Association and we urge you to report to Equity any agency that wishes to charge any fee for being on their books, their website or indeed anything other than commission.

 We are principally an actors’ agency, however we do represent a small number of other creatives including Stunt Persons, Musicians, Musical Directors, Directors and Casting Directors, some clients also have directing and writing skills.